vangoghworldwide/linkedart/README.md

 ```
 [JSON-LD playground](https://json-ld.org/playground/#startTab=tab-nquads&json-ld=https%3A%2F%2Fraw.githubusercontent.com%2Fvangoghworldwide%2Flinkedart%2Fmaster%2Fexamples%2Fjsonld%2Fprovenance_auction.jsonld) | [RDF/XML](https://github.com/vangoghworldwide/linkedart/blob/master/examples/rdfxml/provenance_auction.rdf.xml)

-Note, that the set of objects can be related to the provenance entry in both directions.
+Also here the set of objects can be related to the provenance entry in both directions.
 From provenance to set with "used_specific_object".
 From set to provenance with "used_for".

 ### Exhibitions
 Artworks are used for exhibitions.
 An exhibition is identified by a name, the organisation that carried it out and the time that it took place.
 Every exhibition MUST HAVE an identifying URI.
 A blank node for an exhibition is not allowed.